codem0nk3y/pe-training-00-git-basics/levels/02_bash_challenge.md

 Use bash commands to do the following:

-1. Navigate to the `Bash-Git` directory.
+1. Navigate to the `pe-training-00-git-basics` directory.

-2. Create a folder named `challenge` inside the `Bash-Git` directory.
+2. Create a folder named `challenge` inside the `pe-training-00-git-basics` directory.

 3. `cd` into this directory.